 WMS and HHS teachers will share the course grading criteria with parents/guardians and students at the beginning of the school year.
 Any questions regarding the grading policy or individual grades should be directed to the teacher, followed by the departmental chairperson.

 Is the before-and after-care program running?
 (Revised 11/6/20)

 Yes.
 This service is provided by Five Towns Community Center.
 For more information, please call (516) 239-6244.

 Some extracurricular activities began on October 19, 2020.
-In-person extracurricular activities will be delayed until at least Friday, January 15, 2021.
+WMS Chamber Orchestra, WMS Jazz Ensemble, and the HHS Band Program will begin April 19, 2021.
+In-person extracurricular activities will be delayed until at least Monday, May 3, 2021.